-The previous articles showed the most important economic news to consider when trading the Forex market, but the news to consider is endless.
-Every day something is happening around the world and the Forex market is influenced.
-From an economic point of view, there is other news to watch besides central banks interest rate decision, inflation and PMI’s (Purchasing Managers Index).
-This news is still marked with the red color and market reacts differently when they are released.
+The previous articles showed the most important economic news to consider when trading the Forex market, but the amount of news to consider is endless.
+Every day something is happening around the world that influences the Forex market.
+From an economic point of view, there is other news to watch besides central banks’ interest rate decisions, inflation and Purchasing Managers’ Indexes (PMIs).
+These news items are still marked in red, though, and the market reacts differently when they are released.

 Defining an Economy

-Traders should keep in mind that a currency pair is moving based on the economic differences between the two currencies it represents.
-These economic differences are highlighted by the news released for various sectors: housing, construction, etc. The sum of them all shows an economic diagnosis and a central bank is making its decision to tighten or loosen the monetary policy accordingly.
-Based on this, economies are compared with one another and traders decide to buy or sell their currencies.
+Traders should keep in mind that a currency pair moves based on the economic differences between the two currencies it comprises.
+These economic differences are highlighted by the news released from various sectors: housing, construction, etc. The sum of all of them gives an economic diagnosis, and a central bank makes its decision to tighten or loosen its monetary policy accordingly.
+Based on this, economies are compared with one another, and traders decide to buy or sell their currencies.

 Gross Domestic Product (GDP)

 The GDP indicator shows the total value of goods and services that make up an economy.
 It represents what an economy is worth, and is a good measure for comparing economies percentage-wise.
 When the GDP moves into the positive territory, it means the economy is expanding, while a negative print shows an economy that is contracting.
 By default, the bigger the GDP figure is, the better for that economy, as it means the currency is going to be bought.
 The opposite is true as well, in the sense that a GDP that is shrinking shows an economy that is suffering.
 The result is that the currency will be sold as expectations grow that the central bank will face up to the situation and ease the monetary policy.